snayfach/MIDAS/README.md

-# PhyloCNV: strain-level genomic variation
+# PhyloCNV

 ####Phylogenetic and gene-copy-number variation of microbial populations

 PhyloCNV is an integrated pipeline that estimates bacterial species abundance and strain-level genomic variation from shotgun metagnomes.
 Also, population genetic and phylogenetic inferences are performed.
 PhyloCNV leverage a comprehensive database of ~6,000 bacterial species & ~30,000 genomes.

 ## Applications
-* **Profile bacterial species abundance**: rapidly estimate the abundance of ~6,000 bacterial species
+1. **Profile bacterial species abundance**: rapidly estimate the abundance of ~6,000 bacterial species
-* **Strain-level pan-genome profiling**: identify gene-copy-number variants (CNVs) of strains based on mapping to reference genomes
+2. **Strain-level pan-genome profiling**: identify gene-copy-number variants (CNVs) of strains based on mapping to reference genomes
-* **Single-nucleotide-variant prediction**: identify single-nucleotide variants (SNVs) of strains based on mapping to reference genomes
+3. **Single-nucleotide-variant prediction**: identify single-nucleotide variants (SNVs) of strains based on mapping to reference genomes
-* **Phylogenetic inference**: reconstruct the phylogeny of strains from metagenomes and reference genomes
+4. **Phylogenetic inference**: reconstruct the phylogeny of strains from metagenomes and reference genomes
-* **Population genetic inference**: quantify strain-level diversity, differentiation, and selection within and between metagenomes
+5. **Population genetic inference**: quantify strain-level diversity, differentiation, and selection within and between metagenomes

 ## Table of Contents